homemadearcade/zero/todo/__ICEBOX-FEATURES.md

   This should be the start of ON_LOBBY_INSTANCE_EVENT.
 Like the confetti....Also remove that confetti and use the ts particle version

 Remote Editors are all also zones too?

+SELECT FORMS
+  For items that are unable to be selected ( perhaps because they ARE NOT ALLOWED TO BE SELECTED ) tell the user why